nrwl/workshop-nx-labs/rxjs/lab-1.md

 The dropDown menu should dynamically populate as the user types.

-Whenever the customer types in the `assignedToUser` input field, a RESTful service call should be dispatched to load all *matching* users using the current field value.
-A valid response from the server should be saved to `this.users` and the template should update to show the dynamic query results.
+Whenever the customer types in the `assignedToUser` input field, a RESTful service call should be dispatched to load all *matching* users using the current user-search criteria.

-Search for Tickets matching the letter '**a**' for assigned users matching **nrwl** in the "Assigned To:" field.
+Let's start with a search for Tickets matching the letter '**a**' for assigned users matching **nrwl** in the "Assigned To:" field.
 Currently the ticket search is not automatic... you must click the **Search** button.

 > Note: you should NOT use the `async` pipe.
 For now, you will manually subscribe to `assignedToUser` value changes.
 As such you will also need to manually unsubscribe.